 If your child is struggling with font differentiation we have developed some activities to help!

 Focus on One Letter First:

 - A piece of construction paper or poster board

 - Glue Stick

 Take a letter your child is struggling with and have them find it throughout the magazine.
 Then, cut it out and glue it to the paper.
 When they are finished, they will be able to see that it is the same letter, but it may have slight variations to the overall shape.
 Have your child tell you the similarities and the differences between the different fonts.
 This will help them recognize all of the letters.
-Continue to do this will all of the letters you find them struggling with!
+Continue to do this with all of the letters you find them struggling with!

 Isolate Capital Letters from Lowercase Letters: